Ingredients

 Why the Circular Economy

-The premise of a 'Circular Economy' is that every side stream to a supply chain process, is a resource for the next supply chain process.
+The concept is simple.
+We cannot rely on an infinite supply or finite resources.
+The solution is obvious: we must refuse (new), reuse (existing), and repurpose what is already abundant around us.
+In other words, look at every side stream as a resource or ingredient for another.
 Much like in nature where nothing is 'waste' as everything continuously feeds into something else.
 Hereby extending the 'shelf life' of resources, in perpetuity.

 Our Suppliers